Ketamine and Psychedelic Assisted Therapy Services

 Ketamine Assisted Psychotherapy

-Since Fall 2024, I have offered Ketamine Assisted Psychotherapy (KAP) in the context of ongoing trauma work for established clients.
+Since Fall 2024, I have offered Ketamine Assisted Psychotherapy (KAP) in the context of ongoing therapy.
 I work with prescribing providers who offer a separate medical consultation, and -based on medical approval- I offer KAP treatment that includes preparation, dosing, and integration work.

 Ketamine treatment follows a standard protocol of 4-6 doses offered sequentially within the context of preparation and integrations sessions.
 Some folks benefit from only a few dosing sessions in the context of ongoing treatment, some find that that benefit from a full series may need to be followed by periodic "booster" sessions of subsequent doses after the initial protocol.
 This is decided on a case-by-case basis in the context of your individual needs, therapeutic "goals", and symptoms.